DETAILED ACTION

 Specifically, representative Claim 6 recites:

-step 2, searching for a source of a suspected defect and performing focus detection, comprising collecting information of a multi-angle detection picture, preliminarily identifying the multi-angle detection picture by using a YOLOv5 defect fast identification technology, and in a case where a confidence value is less than 0.6, continuously sending a signal to change the equipment angle and acquiring the multi-angle detection picture;
+step 2, searching for a source of a suspected defect and performing focus detection, comprising collecting information of a multi-angle detection picture by the CMOS camera, preliminarily identifying the multi-angle detection picture by using a YOLOv5 defect fast identification technology, and in a case where a confidence value is less than 0.6, continuously sending a signal to change the angle of the CMOS camera through the six degree of freedom mechanism and acquiring the multi-angle detection picture at different angles;

 step 3, after the multi-angle detection picture is acquired, segmenting a defective region within an identification box in the multi-angle detection picture by using a grayscale threshold, and for the defective region, extracting feature information of a defect in the defective region based on OpenCV, wherein the feature information comprises area, perimeter, a pixel mean value, and pixel variance information;